bil/licorice/docs/guide/tutorial.rst

         dtype: double

       joystick_buttons:
-        shape: 11 # set this to the number of buttons to extract from the joystick
+        # set this to the number of buttons to read from the joystick
+        shape: 11  # 12 for DirectInput on the Logitech F310
         dtype: uint8

     modules: